About the Muster

 Investing in the future health of Far North Queenslanders

-Since 30 motorcycle riders revved their engines and set off on the first Wayne Leonard’s Motorcycle Muster in 2002, the annual event has raised a total of more than $893,000 for the Far North Queensland Hospital Foundation.
+Since 30 motorcycle riders revved their engines and set off on the first Wayne Leonard’s Motorcycle Muster in 2002, the annual event has now raised a WHOPPING $947,000 for the Far North Queensland Hospital Foundation.

 Based in the Far North, all funds raised by the Hospital Foundation are spent on improving health care services for people who live in this region.